ubco-W2022T2-data301/project-group33/README.md

 ## Describe your topic/interest in about 150-200 words

-For the temperature datasets, we will analyze the changes between 18th century and the 21st century and determine if these datasets can validate that climate change is in fact a real problem we are facing today.
-We will also try to determine how the temperature change may have an impact on Indigenous community and wildlife.
+For the temperature datasets, we will analyze any fluctuations we find that occur between 1917 and 2017.
+We will also determine if these datasets are capable of validating the fact that climate change is a real issue that is occuring worldwide.
+We will also try to determine how climate change may have had an impact on Indigenous community and the wildlife local to BC, Canada.

 ## Describe your dataset in about 150-200 words